-The Yamaha TDM900 is the pioneer supermoto bike.
+The Yamaha TDM900 is the pioneer supermoto motorbike.
 The first version of this bike was launched in 1991.
 Subsequent models have only improved from that attempt.
 The TDM900 in question came into the market in 2002.
-The TDM900 is an improvement over its predecessor TDM850.
-The bike continues its ancestor’s slight hint of an off-roading ability.
+The Yamaha TDM900 is an improvement over its predecessor TDM850.
+The motorbike continues its ancestor’s slight hint of an off-roading ability.
 This motorcycle makes for a superb commuter machine.
 People rode it to actually go somewhere, and not to show off their bike’s speeding capabilities.

 Economical And Value For Money